 Supersaturation produces and enlarges crystals and therefore stones.
 We now have superb evidence that rising supersaturation associates with rising stone risk.
 Calcium oxalate and calcium phosphate supersaturations rise smoothly with urine calcium, leaving no doubt that urine calcium raises risk of calcium stones via increasing supersaturation.

-Many calcium stones from on plaque, tissue deposits of calcium phosphate crystals in human renal papillae.
+Many calcium stones form on plaque, tissue deposits of calcium phosphate crystals in human renal papillae.
 Plaque abundance rises with urine calcium excretion, and a plausible theory, vas washdown, links them.

 Idiopathic hypercalciuria is Hereditary